shopsys/monorepo-tools/packages/monorepo-tools/README.md

 git fetch --all
 ```

-### Building the monorepo
+### 3. Building the monorepo

 Then you can build your monorepo using `monorepo_build.sh`.
-Just list all your remotes as arguments.
+Just list the names of all your previously added remotes as arguments.
-Optionally you can specify a directory where the repository will be located by providing `<remote-name>:<subdirectory>`.
+Optionally you can specify a directory where the repository will be located by providing `<remote-name>:<subdirectory>`, otherwise remote name will be used.

 The command will rewrite history of all mentioned repositories as if they were developed in separate subdirectories.